cdktf/cdktf-provider-google/docs/datastreamStream.go.md

 Desired state of the Stream.

 Set this field to 'RUNNING' to start the stream, and 'PAUSED' to pause the stream.
+Possible values: NOT_STARTED, RUNNING, PAUSED.
+Default: NOT_STARTED

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.43.1/docs/resources/datastream_stream#desired_state DatastreamStream#desired_state}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.1.0/docs/resources/datastream_stream#desired_state DatastreamStream#desired_state}

 ---